-Healthcare providers, on the other hand, use the term “sexual health” to refer to a wide range of diagnostic procedures, treatment, and management activities directly related to sexually transmitted infections.
-This view of sexual health is still in line with WHO’s global definition which promotes positivity and respect in all provisions of sexual health.
+On the other hand, healthcare providers use the term "sexual health" to refer to a wide range of diagnostic procedures, treatment, and management activities directly related to sexually transmitted infections.
+This view of sexual health is still in line with WHO's global definition which promotes positivity and respect in all provisions of sexual health.

 Sexually transmitted infections are illnesses that spread through unprotected and unsafe sexual practices.
 These illnesses can either be contracted through any kind of sexual contacts such as genital contact, anal contact, or oral sex.

 Sexual health conditions are illnesses brought about by dysfunctions in the organs of the reproductive and urinary systems.
 These are not necessarily transmitted through sexual contact.
 They are infections that can arise from the ageing process, from bacterial infections, or from mental health problems.

 Here are seven common sexually transmitted infections prevalent in the EU